How can LISA probe a population of GW190425-like binary neutron stars in the Milky Way?: Introduction

 Many binary population synthesis studies investigated the observed properties of Galactic BNSs \citep[for an overview see][]{tau17}.
 Although these studies are able to reproduce the broad characteristics of the BNS population, they seem to have difficulties in matching the mass distribution of the radio population and simultaneously account for the unusually high mass of GW190425 \citep[e.g.][see also Fig.~\ref{fig:Mchirp_distribution}]{tau17,vig18,kru20}.
-However, binary population synthesis models using probabilistic remnant mass and kicks prescriptions form heavier BNSs, still half of their population have masses larger than those of known Galactic BNSs \citep{2021MNRAS.500.1380M}.
-Thus, it is not yet clear if more massive BNS like GW190425 could be associated with the fast merging channel or if they require different explanations.
-For example, the lack of radio detections could be attributed to a weak magnetic dipole moment.
+Binary population synthesis models using probabilistic remnant mass and kicks prescriptions form heavier BNSs, still half of their population have masses larger than those of known Galactic BNSs \citep{2021MNRAS.500.1380M}.
+Thus, it is not yet clear if more GW190425-like BNS could be associated with the fast-merging channel or whether they require different explanations.
+For example, massive BNSs may not be fast-merging at all, instead the lack of radio detections could be attributed to a weak neutron star magnetic dipole moment.
 If pulsars are born either with a very strong or extremely weak magnetic dipole moment, they will migrate into the graveyard of pulsars and become invisible to radio telescopes \citep{saf20}.

-In this work, we propose a test for the hypothesis of fast-merging origin of GW190425-like systems.
-If fast-merging channels lead to the formation of massive short-period binaries, the Laser Interferometer Space Antenna \citep[LISA,][]{lisa} will be able to detect them and - for sufficiently short orbital periods - accurately measure their chirp masses.
-We assume that two distinct populations of BNSs reside in the Milky Way: one that follows the chirp mass distribution of known Galactic BNSs, and another one that resembles GW190425.
+Regardless of the origin, if massive short-period GW190425-like binaries exist in the Milky Way, the Laser Interferometer Space Antenna \citep[LISA,][]{lisa} will be able to detect them and - for sufficiently short orbital periods - accurately measure their chirp masses.
+In this work we test whether LISA can identify massive BNSs as a distinct Galactic sub-population.
+We assume that two sub-populations of BNSs reside in the Milky Way: one that follows the chirp mass distribution of known Galactic BNSs, and another one that resembles GW190425.
 The question at hand is that given the expected merger rate of BNSs in the Milky Way, can LISA detect short period massive BNSs and recover their true fraction?